PriyankaJhamb/PriyankaJhamb/MicrosoftAzureFundamentals/1CloudConcepts.md

 3. More secure than public cloud but less than private cloud.
 ##### Disadvantages:
 1. consistent maintainence cost
-2. Increased cost as compare to public loud.
+2. Increased cost as compare to public cloud.

 ### Multi-Cloud